ismop/dap/doc/api/measurements.md

 Parameters:

 + `id` (required) - The ID of the Measurement you are interested in, as returned by the GET /measurements call.
+Multiple (comma-separated) values can be entered.

 ```json
 {